kishanJCygnet/fintech/wp-content/plugins/cf7-add-password-field/readme.txt

 2. View of Contact Form 7

 == Changelog ==
+= 3.0 =
+* Fixed the password strength check.

+= 2.10 =
+* Added character count option "minlength" ad "maxlength" implemented in Contact Form 7 plugin.
+* If both of "password_min" and "minlength" are set, the "minlength" setting takes precedence.

 = 2.92 =
 * Fixed one of  language translation.
+* Tested up 6.0

 = 2.91 =
 * The css and webfonts powered by fontawesome.com for the password display icon was involded to the plugin for supporting an offline or CDN.